 Pancreatic cancer is known as a "silent disease" because identifiable symptoms are not usually present in the early stages of the disease.
-Many symptoms of pancreatic cancer are mild at first, so patients often ignore them.
+Many symptoms of pancreatic cancer are mild at first, so patients may often be unaware of the potential seriousness of them.
 Due in large part to the position of the pancreas deep in the abdomen, a pancreatic tumor can grow for years before causing pressure, pain, or other signs of illness.
 This can make it difficult for a patient or doctor to recognize a problem.

 There are several symptoms commonly associated with pancreatic cancer.
 However, other medical conditions can cause these, or similar symptoms.
 Having one or any combination of these symptoms does not always mean you have pancreatic cancer.
 If you are experiencing any of these symptoms, you should consult your doctor to discuss possible diagnoses.